neam/dna-code-generator/README.md

 This is the metadata about item types, attributes, their labels hints, flow steps, if they are translatable etc.

-Requires an account at http://codegeneration.io for visually managing the content model metadata.
+Requires an account at [http://codegeneration.io]() for visually managing the content model metadata.
 In the example below, Content Model Metadata with id 1 is used as an example.
 Update the links with the id of the content model you are using in your project.

+It is possible to maintain the metadata in a Google spreadsheet and copy paste back and forth between Codegeneration.io and Google Spreadsheets in order to keep them in sync.
+This is useful when collaboratively defining/enriching the metadata.

+The metadata is used when generating or rendering user interfaces and can be accessed in two ways:
+   1. From the PHP code it to use the public methods found in model methods and the static methods of the ItemTypes helper class
+   2. By parsing dna/content-model-metadata.json

+The behaviors/traits/rules/relations configuration for specific extensions commonly used dna-based projects is generated into each model's metadata trait.
+This makes it easy to see what extensions a specific model is actually using as well as to customize the configuration post code-generation.

 Main content model code metadata generation workflow goes as follows:

-1. Discuss content model and collaborate by editing in the google spreadsheet with cms metadata
+1. Discuss content model and collaborate by editing in the google spreadsheet with the metadata
 2. Perform db schema changes (adding migrations as necessary)
 3. Update list of item types [http://codegeneration.io/contentModelMetadata/edit/1?step=item-types](here) and save changes
 4. Copy relevant parts from the google spreadsheet to [http://codegeneration.io/contentModelMetadata/edit/1?step=item-type-attributes](here) and save changes